 Hollywood is famous for its movies and movie stars!
 My 18-year-old son is a fan of American movies and Netflix, so a visit to the Universal studio theme park and a visit to its studios was a must.
 Admission will still cost you $114 minimum!
 The price may vary depending on the day of the week and it is best to book online to benefit from discounted prices.
 On site, I advise you to park at the farthest and cheapest car park which will still cost you $ 25 a day.
 It will take you 5 minutes on foot to get to the entrance of the park by crossing the city walk (alley filled with restaurants and shops) which will immerse you in the cinematic atmosphere of Hollywood!
 If you take the nearest parking lot, it will cost you $50 a day.
 It’s up to you!
 I advise you to download the Universal studio mobile application.
 It will allow you to control the waiting time for each attraction and therefore optimize your day.
 We were lucky because there weren’t too many people that day (30 minutes maximum wait/attraction).
 You will be in the 1st boxes in front of your favorite movies, cartoons and series like Harry Potter, the Mummy, Walking dead or The Simpsons!
 The 4D attractions are at the top!
 You will be immersed thanks to the special effects in an almost real universe, especially during the attractions King Kong, Fast and Furious or Transformers The special effects and the setting have nothing to do with the parks we have in France.

 The studio tour is a must-see attraction!
 You are installed in a bus with your 3D glasses on your nose or in your pocket.
 Screens broadcast secrets of filming some famous films while browsing the real studios.
 On your way, you will walk the street of Wisteria Lane from the famous desperate housewives series!
 Having seen all the episodes, I was delighted to discover all the sets of the filming location of the series as the home of my favorite actors Suzanne, Bree van de Kamp and many others!
 Or the cars from the shooting of Fast and furious or back to the future !
 In short, at Universal Studio we all find a child’s soul with American-style attractions and grandiose shows.
 After this change of scenery, I suggest you take the road to Death Valley for another American setting in the valley of the Mojave Desert.
 Death Valley National Park is located east of the Sierra Nevada in California.
 From L.A., we drove 260 miles (420 km) to our rental located in Darwin at the entrance to Death Valley.
 Don’t panic!
 The road is very simple, the roads are wide and it’s always straight.
 The rules of the road are simpler in America than in France.
 There are still some differences including red lights (traffic lights located after the crossroads and not before as in Europe), the speed limits are in miles / hour and must be scrupulously respected.
 And at the red light you have the possibility to turn right if no one arrives from the left, as if it were a stop.
 Do you have a driver’s license?
 So hit the American roads without further delay and overcome your fears.
 And what about the gas pump?
 Refuel at L.Has. before leaving because there are not many gas stations on the road to Death Valley.
 For my part, I advise you as a precaution to complete your tank as soon as it is half empty (or full) without waiting.
 I had no problems with that.
 In America, you go to the cash register and tell them how much you want to put in.
 If you have seen too wide, no problem, you go back to the cashier and he will refund the difference.
 It takes $ 35 for half a full.
-We arrived at nightfall at our host Lawrence’s house.
+We arrived at nightfall at our host Lawrence’s house (Editor’s note: to date the ad is no longer available on airbnb).
 He is a very endearing 82-year-old gentleman.
 I highly recommend it.
 The accommodation is located at the entrance of Death Valley Park and about 1h15 from the Furnace Creek Visitor Center.
 We had no difficulty with the GPS to geolocate his residence despite its lost geographical position.
 I could have found accommodation closer to the Visitor Center but the price of accommodation was really unaffordable for my budget.